tonyddg/EasyUI/README.md

 # EasiUI
- A easy UI lib based on EasyX
+ An easy UI lib based on EasyX

 ## File Introduction
  This lib contains the following file